Fluoride Treatment in Palmdale CA | AV Sierra Dental Center

 Fluoride Treatment

-Most often, fluoride and its use in dental treatments are associated with children and the strengthening of their young, vulnerable teeth.
-Although fluoride is important for young children, it is beneficial for adolescents and adults of all ages as well.
+Most often, fluoride treatment in Palmdale and its use in dental treatments are associated with children and the strengthening of their young, vulnerable teeth.
+However, although fluoride is important for young children, it is beneficial for adolescents and adults of all ages as well.
 In fact, new research indicates that fluoride’s role in fighting tooth decay as we age is just as important as its role in the strengthening and protection of newly developing teeth.

 What Is Fluoride?

-Fluoride is a naturally occurring mineral that can be found in both food and water.
-It aids in the prevention of tooth decay and cavities by making teeth resistant to the acids created by plaque and sugars.
-Fluoride is deposited on tooth enamel when you eat foods and beverages that contain it; it is lost when the acids produced by plaque and sugars eat away at the enamel of a tooth.
-Tooth decay occurs when the amount of fluoride lost outweighs what is being deposited.
+Fluoride is a naturally occurring mineral that you can find in both food and water.
+However, it aids in the prevention of tooth decay and cavities by making teeth resistant to the acids created by plaque and sugars.
+Plus, when it is on tooth enamel when you eat foods and beverages that contain it; it is lost when the acids produced by plaque and sugars eat away at the enamel of a tooth.
+Therefore, tooth decay occurs when the amount of fluoride lost outweighs what is being deposited.

-A fluoride treatment involves applying fluoride topically to teeth.
-The in-office fluoride treatment is simple, painless, and fast, and it involves applying fluoride in the form of varnish, gel, or foam directly onto the teeth.
-This can be accomplished by wearing a mouthguard filled with the foam or gel or by having varnish painted directly onto your teeth.
+Treatment involves applying fluoride topically to teeth.
+First, the in-office treatment is simple, painless, and fast, and it involves applying it in the form of varnish, gel, or foam directly onto the teeth.
+Plus, you can accomplish this by wearing a mouthguard with the foam or gel or by having us paint the varnish directly onto your teeth.

 FAQ